 SiteGround’s overall approach is cleaner in comparison.

-While being easy to use and intuitive, Bluehost backend is a custom cPanel version.
+While being easy to use and intuitive, the Bluehost backend is a custom cPanel version.
 The major issue is that this comes with the promotion of paid tools and up-sell pitches, which may not amuse the end customer.

 Either score well in terms of ease of use and intuitive backends.
 Bluehost is more sales among the two.

 A web hosting provider is characterized by several features and they must be chosen based upon a business’s requirements.
 One of such features is backups.
-The loss of data reflects over the functioning and accuracy of websites.
+The loss of data reflects the functioning and accuracy of websites.
 It may come in the form of data theft or operational losses and affects critical decision-making processes.

 SiteGround delivers sound assurance in terms of backups.
 This comes in the format of a daily copy of the website for the past 30 days.
 Moreover, it takes only seconds to restore a previous backup.
 Security copies of a website can be downloaded with the use of a generic cPanel tool.
 SiteGround also has a Backup on Demand system in place.
 But it is available only on Go Geek and GrowBig plans.
 This makes it possible to back up the entire system before an update, with a single click.
 Similarly, WordPress is easy to install for SiteGround.
 Auto system and plugin updates are also possible.
 SiteGround also features an in house Caching system and a sandbox area to try out coding changes.
 The latter feature is available only for GoGeek and GrowBig plans.

 Either of the web hosting providers does well at FTP and SFTP accounts, email accounts, bandwidth, and SSL & HTTP/2.
 In terms of storage, Bluehost does a better job.
-But in areas of WordPress features, backups and Git & SHH access, SiteGround does a better job.
+But in areas of WordPress features, backups, and Git & SHH access, SiteGround does a better job.
 Overall SiteGround delivers more sound features for its customers.

 Prices frequently reflect on quality in terms of web hosting.
 More affordable solutions may be comparatively lagging in terms of quality.